This article was updated in January of 2020, for ArcGIS Pro 2.7.

 Right now, this map looks neat, but is a bit too much to take in.
 You can see that the south of Europe has larger circles than the north, but there are just too many circles right now, and this makes the map hard to decipher.
 Next, you’ll filter the data to only show one category at a time.

-1. In the Contents pane, double-click the Unemployment layer to open its Layer Properties
+1. In the Contents pane, double-click the Indicator layer to open its Layer Properties

 2. Click Definition Query then click New definition query.

 3. A definition query builder appears.
-Use the drop down menus to construct the following clause: Where Age description is equal to 15 years old and over.
+Use the drop down menus to construct the following clause: Where Age Desc is equal to 15 years old and over.

-6. Construct the clause And Sex description is equal to Female.
+5. Construct the clause And Sex Desc is equal to Female.

 This two-clause definition query will filter your data to only show the records for females aged 15 years or older.

-Now your map only compares unemployment rates for females.
-There are no more concentric circles.
+Now your map only shows one circle on each country.
 The largest symbols are in Africa and the Middle East.

 But what does this mean?
 Do these countries have high unemployment rates for men as well?

-10. In the Contents pane, click Unemployment rate by sex and age (percent) and press F2 on the keyboard to make the name editable.
+8. In the Contents pane, click Indicator_8_5_2__Series_SL_TLF_UEM and press F2 on the keyboard to make the name editable.

 You now have 2 identical layers on your map.
 The symbology was also copied, which makes these two layers visually comparable: circles of the same size in both layers will represent the same value.
 Next, you’ll edit the definition query of the top layer so it is filtered to only show unemployment rates among men.

-18. Inside the clause, replace Female with Male.
+15. In the second clause, replace Female with Male.

 Now you can compare male and female unemployment rates.